SALMONPreet/SPH-Simulations-Fluid-and-Astrophysics/README.md

 ├── ccc_plotter.py             # Python code for visualisation of ccc (to be kept in same directory as ccc.cpp) ├── fluid_tumbler.cpp          # Optional fluid containment simulation ├── fluid_tumbler_plotter.py   # Python code for visualisation of fluid_tumbler (to be kept in same directory as fluid_tumbler.cpp)
-├── plots/                     # PNGs of density maps at various time steps
+├── plots/                     # GIFs of density maps at various time steps are provided in "visual" folder ├── resources                  # various resources used for building this project are provided in "resources" folder